macevedo-04/Practical_Work_II/README.md

 - **Input Validation:** Ensuring robust handling of various numeric formats and edge cases (e.g. negative binary values, overflow) required detailed logic and testing.
 - **UI Responsiveness:** Implementing asynchronous behaviour to keep the UI responsive during validation and processing posed difficulties (since it was the first time encountering asynchronous methods), especially avoiding UI thread blocking.
 - **Classes and methods to use:** Discerning which class was needed in order to correctly perform the conversion proved to be challenging, and finding how to implement the logic for validation took some time.
+- **PasswordRecoveryPage:** I was told later on, that this page was not mandatory, but since I had already implemented it, I left it as is.

 ---

 ## Conclusions